wilburc/wilburc.github.io/_portfolio/ugh.md

 # Final Product

 Despite how simple and ridiculous “ugh.” is, I’m still quite proud of it and love linking it to people as a joke, when they’re trying to vent.
 I love how it started from a stupid idea into a real, working application, and has a funny story behind its conception.

+Built with love and <a href='https://www.meteor.com/'>Meteor JS</a>.

 You can vent to “SympathyBot” <a href='/ugh' target='_blank'>here</a>.